 My railroad information is organized into a top-level directory containing New England-wide information, and sub-directories for individual railroads: At the moment I only have Boston & Maine, Maine Central and New Haven information on-line.

 I live off-grid - for most of the year, the electricity used by my house comes from a PhotoVoltaic power array and an inverter, with a battery bank for when the sun doesn't shine.
 A Thermomax evacuated-tube solar hot water collector provides a good deal of my hot water.
 More detail can be found in the write-up I did for the "Tour of Energy Independent Homes".
-I also own a 4kW PV/battery/inverter power trailer , which I rent out to groups wanting quiet solar power for events and projects.
+I once owned a 4kW PV/battery/inverter power trailer , which I rented out to groups wanting quiet solar power for events and projects.
 You can find out a lot more about Alternative Energy in general at the Home Power Magazine web site.

 I've been on the Internet for a long time (since before host names had dots in them), so I've left some debris behind, including two Internet RFCs: